I’m Sophie and I am a “Lead UX Architect”. (UX = user experience)

 I lead design strategy and product development in multi-skilled agile teams.
 My focus is user experience (both innovative greenfield projects and Kaizen – continuous improvement), while my background is in Computer Engineering.
 I work incredibly well with business leaders and development teams.

-If you definitely want a copy of my CV, or have a question about life the universe and everything, use the contact form and I’ll reply with it.
+If you want a copy of my CV, portfolio, or have a question about life the universe and everything, you can ask me anything, in a variety of languages: I speak English, French, Greek, Italian, and a tiny bit of German.

 I specialise in UX